 Cuba has beautiful beaches, but when I was there, I think I preferred spending time in its beautiful colonial cities.
 And I fell in love with Remedios.
 It is the kind of place that makes you want to take your time and sit down to watch people go by.

 Remedios is a small town of just over 40,000 inhabitants located in the province of Villa Clara, in the center of the country.
 Remedios proudly proclaims itself Cuba’s eighth-oldest city (although many historians believe that it was founded in 1513, making it actually the second-oldest city in the country after Baracoa).

 Remedios celebrated its 500th anniversary a few years ago and the city took the opportunity to restore its colonial buildings and its beautiful public square.
 With its tranquil air, its colorful houses and its old yellow churches, Remedios almost look like a smaller version of Trinidad, with a small difference however: tourists are still rather rare here.

 What is there to see in Remedios?
 The main attraction of the city is without doubt its church.
-The Church of St. John the Baptist (Parroquia de San Juan Bautista) is not quite the oldest in the country (this honor goes to the Parroquial Mayor del Espiritu Santo in Sancti Spiritus), but it is probably one of the best known in the country.
+The Church of St. John the Baptist (Parroquia de San Juan Bautista) is not quite the oldest in the country (this honor goes to the Parroquial Mayor del Espiritu Santo in Sancti Spiritus), but it is probably one of the best known in Cuba.

 Built in 1550, the church of San Juan Bautista has a magnificent gold-plated altar. since the city was completely at the mercy of pirate raids in the 16th century, the altar was painted white to hide the gold and prevent it to being stolen.
 The gold under the layers of paint was only rediscovered in the 1940s.
 The altar has since been restored to its former splendor.